rashidmakki/mycart/README.md

 # mycart
-a shopping app integrated with firebase , redux for state management .
+a shopping app integrated with firebase , redux for state management and stripe api for payment..